microsoft/vscode-docs/docs/nodejs/reactjs-tutorial.md

 ### VS Code React Sample

 This is a [sample](https://github.com/Microsoft/vscode-react-sample) React application used for a [demo](https://channel9.msdn.com/events/Build/2017/T6078) at this year's //Build conference.
-The sample creates a simple TODO application and includes the source code for a Node.js [Express](https://expressjs.com/) server and uses the [Babel](https://babeljs.io) ES6 transpiler and [webpack](https://webpack.js.org/) to bundle the site assets.
+The sample creates a simple TODO application and includes the source code for a Node.js [Express](https://expressjs.com/) server.
+It also shows how to use the [Babel](https://babeljs.io) ES6 transpiler and then use [webpack](https://webpack.js.org/) to bundle the site assets.

 ### MERN Starter